adhm271/teamone/README.md

 ## Introduction *: What's the problem?
 Why should we solve it?*

-Our goal is to classify and predict responses to a drug based on features like `_[X, Y, Z]_`.
-We then aimed to correlate the drug targets with relevance in gene expression (RNA-seq) and patient genotypes (WGS)
+Modern high-throughput drug screens are useful for testing out drugs in vitro before executing more expensive, resource-intensive animal trials or human clinical trials.
+However, drug screen data is not always robust, and difficulties arise in translating results from the dish to an in vivo model.
+Given these challenges, we were interested in understanding if the chemical or structural properties of the drugs were driving their in vitro measured response.
+Since we wanted to classify and predict responses to a drug based on features like molecular weight and polarity, we looked at how these features correlated with the predictive ability of the three models we used.
+We then aimed to correlate the drug targets with relevance in gene expression (RNA-seq) and patient genotypes (WGS).

 ## Methods *: How did we go about solving it?*